codehithesh/Reaction-Learner/README.md

    mid-sentence is often enough — so a new session is opened underneath the same recording and the transcript is stitched across the seam.
 Only the mic button, closing the sheet, sending, or a blocked microphone stops it.
 A pause is not a failure and never ends a recording.
+Note that dictation is the one feature here that sends data out: in Chrome the audio is transcribed by Google, so if you'd rather it didn't, type the reaction instead — see [Privacy](#privacy).
 5. **Evaluate** — open **⚙ Settings** (top bar, icon only), pick a provider card (OpenAI, Claude, Gemini, DeepSeek, Kimi, Mistral), paste its key, choose a model, then press **Save** and hit **Send**.
 Scores + suggested summary appear